-A pro-rated formula is used to determine the amount of Federal Student Aid monies that have been earned based on the date of the student's withdrawal from the program.
-Earned Federal Student Aid is pro-rated based on the percentage of the term completed.
+A prorated formula is used to determine the amount of Federal Student Aid money that has been earned based on the date of the student's withdrawal from the program.
+Earned Federal Student Aid is prorated based on the percentage of the term completed.
 If the date of withdrawal is after completing more than 60% of the payment period, a student will have earned 100% of their Federal Student Aid for that term and repayment is not required.